FilipeLMF4/py4e-Project-Coursera-/README.md

 * * *
 ***Please Note:***
 * Because it gathers data from the Web, an Internet connection is needed.
 Note that it might get costly if you do not have unlimited broadband!
 I accept no responsibility for any additional expense associated with this project.
+* Unfortunately, Wikisky does not have information on every star listed in the catalogue, and this is an issue I only ran into after commiting some hours into the project, so I decided to run with it as is.
+In the future, I may try to add the missing information from a different data source.
 * The project is not complete!
 I have not yet implemented all the funcionalities I intend this to have.